cs107e/cs107e.github.io/guides/power.md

 The way we will power the Pi in this course is to use the usb-serial breakout board.
-The header on the breakout board has pins labeled 5V and GND On some breakout boards, The 5V pin may be labeled VCC;
+The header on the breakout board has pins labeled 5V and GND.
+On some breakout boards, The 5V pin may be labeled VCC;
 if you are uncertain, check the voltage using a multimeter.
 Some breakout boards will also have a pin labeled 3.3V.